roblaing/swipl-webapp-howto/README.md

 SWI Prolog has an [HTTP Session management](http://www.swi-prolog.org/pldoc/man?section=httpsession) library which sets a cookie swipl_session='Some unique ID' which is used by predicates akin to Prolog's standard clausal store manipulators assert and retract for the server to remember temporary things about a specific user.
 But that's not really the right tool for the job here.

-Luckily, checking if there are cookies in the Request, and if so reading the value of a specific key if it exists simply requires two clauses at the top of the handler:
+Luckily, checking if there are cookies in the Request, and if so reading the value of a specific key if it exists simply requires two clauses at the top of the *logged_in* predicate:

 ```prolog
 logged_in(Request, User) :-